 Guide to avoid pickpockets.
 If you are looking for more tranquil beaches with cleaner sand, then go to the beaches to the north of Barcelona´s beach front.
 As you walk north along the beaches in Barcelona, you will notice the difference.
 The north beaches in Barcelona are better liked by local residents and families and definately less touristy.
 The sand is cleaner too.
 If you enjoy nudism or naturism, then head for Mar Bella beach, which is the official city nudist/naturist beach, although nudism is not compulsory.
 The nudist area is in front of an artificial dune created to spare innocent eyes from naked flesh, but generally you will also see nudity a little way outside the designated nudism area.

 Zona Banys Forum - Parc del Forum bathing area

 At the north end of the beaches there is an alternative to sand beaches called the Zona Banys Forum.
 This is an open water bathing area where you can swim in sea water in an enclosed area.
 Not charming at all but no sand and not very crowded

 New laws - Nudity and Semi-nudity

-A new law was passed in 2011 banning nudity and semi-nudity on the streets of Barcelona.
-This means that you can be fined 300 to 500 euros for being naked in public places in Barcelona and an also for wearing a bathing suits or similar items of clothing unless you are in the vicinity of swimming pools or beaches..
-Nudism on beaches in Barcelona should only be on the nudist beach of Mar Bella.
-The reason for this new law is that Barcelona is a city and wants to avoid having an image as a seaside resort.
-Another reason is to address issues of hygiene and respect for those members of the general public who prefer not to see semi-nude people on the streets.
+A law was passed in 2011 banning nudity and semi-nudity on Barcelona streets both to avoid having an image as a vacation resort and to address issues of hygiene and respect for those members of the general public who prefer not to see semi-nude people on the streets.

 History Barcelona beaches